4.2 Form and Content of Pro Forma Financial Information

 introductory paragraph should clearly explain the purpose of the pro forma

-financial information, including the date on which the transaction was
+financial information, including the date on which the accounting for the

 4.2.1.2 Pro Forma Balance Sheet